Frequently Asked Questions & Requirements

 - A crate is also welcome if you regularly crate your dog at night

 - Dog food and treats (don’t forget to put an extra scoop in case pick-up is delayed).
-It is best to portion meals in ziplock bags, or provide a sealed container of food with a serving scooper for longer stays.
+We strongly recommend, pre-portioned is meals in ziplock bags, or provide a sealed container of food for longer stays.
+Please note, that it is easier to feed your dog correctly if we are given the actual measurements that you would like your dog fed (such as 1/2 cup twice per day, rather than 1/2 a scoop twice per day).
+We have measuring cups at WLD so you only need to provide the food.
 We are able to accommodate food that requires refrigeration/freezing/thawing.

 - Toys or something familiar that smells like home! (yes, even that old sock that your pup likes to snuggle with)